dl4ds-gh-classroom/dl4ds-spring-2025-midterm-challenge-Youran-Geng/README.md

 ## Regularization Techniques

 I did not use any regularization techniques for the first two parts.
-For Part 3 I used L2 regularization with `weight_decay = 1e-4` (which i s $\lambda$).
+For Part 3 I used L2 regularization with `weight_decay = 1e-4` (which is $\lambda$).
 I would prefer using dropouts other than L2 regularizations if I want regularization on SimpleCNN and ResNet18.

 ## Data Augmentation Strategy